ishine/das/_sources/tutorials_gui/annotate.md

 :::

 To annotate song in the recording, left-click on the waveform or spectrogram view.
 If an event-like song type is active, that’s it - you just placed the event time and a line should appear in the waveform and spectrogram view.
 If a segment-like song type is active, the first click should be placed at one boundary - the start or the end - of the segment.
 The first click places one boundary of the segment and the cursor changes to a cross.
 A second click at the other boundary will complete the annotation and a shaded area marking the segment should appear.

+## Annotated by thresholding the waveform
+Compute envelope detects peak surpassing a threshold - only works for song types that are events atm.
+Set threshold by dragging the horizontal line, press `I` to detect all events in the current view and assign them to the currently active event type.

+Optimize via two settings: Std of env smoothing and min dist between events.

 ## Edit annotations
 Adjust event times and segment bounds by dragging the lines or the boundaries of segments.
 Drag the shaded area itself to move a segment without changing its duration.
 Movement can be disabled completely or restricted to the currently selected annotation type via the _Audio_ menu.